TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/ContactForm/Index.rst

 #.
 Add your form to a page the same way you would add any :ref:`content       element<content-form>`.
 On the  **Form elements** tab, choose 'Form'.
 #.
 In the form content element, go to the **Plugin** tab and in the
-   :guilabel:`Form definition' list, choose your form.
+   :guilabel:`Form definition` list, choose your form.

    .. figure:: ../../Images/FormsFormDefinition.png
       :alt: Choose your form on the Plugin tab